Institutional Sexual Assault

 However, the law does not apply to any of the following individuals:

 - Students employed by the school;

 - Independent contractors who have no direct contact with students; and

 - Employees of independent contractors as long as they have no direct contact with students.

 In addition to jail time and hefty fines, those who are convicted of committing institutional sexual assault are also required to register on the national sex offender registry.
 This can severely restrict a person’s ability to obtain employment or housing, while also causing irreparable damage to his or her reputation.

 Call us Today to Speak With an Experienced Philadelphia Criminal Defense Attorney

 Institutional sexual assault carries serious penalties in Pennsylvania.
 Unfortunately, prosecutorial zeal often leads to innocent individuals being charged with and even convicted of this offense.
 Having the advice of an experienced defense attorney can make all the difference in the outcome of a case.
-If you were charged with sexual assault, please contact The Law Offices of Michael T. Van Der Veen by calling 215-515-6892 and we’ll help you set up a case evaluation with a member of our legal team.
+If you were charged with sexual assault, please contact van der Veen, O’Neill, Hartshorn, and Levin by calling 215-515-6892 and we’ll help you set up a case evaluation with a member of our legal team.